Skilled Trades, We've Got Your Back

 • share the success story of the collaboration between LiUNA and LBS

-• give details for ODEN’s Rethinking Disability Conference, where we’ll have a booth
+• give details for ODEN’s Rethinking Disability Conference, where we’ll have a table

 • highlight a Recommended Resource from the Step Up and Succeed Resource Hub